hemantrattey/COVID_Spread_Viz/README.md

 ### Plotting Choropleth Map

 I used the Plotly Express library to plot the Choropleth animation.
 The documentation can be found [here](https://plotly.com/python-api-reference/plotly.express.html).

+Note that I have used only the confirmed cases column to visualise the spread of cases.
+Similar things can be done to show the number of deaths and the number of recovered cases across the world.

 I couldn't find a way to export the animation using the plotly library hence I'll upload a MP4 file seperately.